Reflective Supervision Learning Collaborative (RSLC)

 1. Is there an education requirement to participate in the RSLC?

 2. I supervise staff members of an Infant/Early Childhood program, but do not have direct experience or recent experience with children ages 0-5 and their caregivers.
-Can I still participate in the Learning Collaborative?
+Can I still participate in the RSLC?

 Application Process and Submitting Payment